ME-ICA/tedana/docs/approach.rst

 .. math:: w_{TE} = TE * e^{\frac{-TE}{T_{2}^*}}

 The weights are then normalized across echoes.
-For the example voxels, the resulting weights are:
+For the example voxel, the resulting weights are:

 .. image:: /_static/08_optimal_combination_echo_weights.png
   :width: 400 px
   :align: center

-The distribution of values for the optimally combined data land somewhere between the values for other echoes.
+The distribution of values for the optimally combined data lands somewhere between the distributions for other echoes.

 .. image:: /_static/09_optimal_combination_value_distributions.png
   :width: 400 px